Making Digital Communications Relevant in a Multiscreen World

-This year, there are currently an estimated 4 billion mobile devices online around the world; by 2020, that number is expected to rise close to 7 billion.
+This year, there are currently an estimated four billion mobile devices online around the world; by 2020, that number is expected to rise close to seven billion.
 That would average out to one mobile device per person on the planet, which is obviously not possible.
 Rather, what these figures show is that customers are increasingly adding to their personal digital load by adopting a multiscreen, multi-platform approach to how they use technology and consume information.
 In other words, a single customer owning both a smartphone and a tablet, or an e-reader and a laptop.
-This is particularly acute among Millennials, who drive mobile and multi-platform usage in every market around the world; they are, in fact, the only demographic whose desktop usage falls below 50 percent.
+This is particularly acute amongst Millennials, who drive mobile and multi-platform usage in every market around the world; they are, in fact, the only demographic whose desktop usage falls below 50 per cent.

 The rise of multi-platform usage almost seems to parallel with another, more peculiar trend: the shrinking attention span.
 In 2000, the average human attention span was 12 seconds.
 Not that great on its own, but, as of 2013, that number had dropped to just eight seconds, falling just below the nine-second attention span of a goldfish.

 So, what does all of this mean for businesses?